talon-one/talon_one.rb/docs/ManagementApi.md

   sort: 'sort_example', # String | The field by which results should be sorted.
 By default, results are sorted in ascending order.
 To sort them in descending order, prefix the field name with `-`.  **Note:** You may not be able to use all fields for sorting.
 This is due to performance limitations.
   entity: 'entity_example', # String | Returned attributes will be filtered by supplied entity.
   application_ids: 'application_ids_example', # String | Returned attributes will be filtered by supplied application ids
+  loyalty_program_ids: 'loyalty_program_ids_example', # String | Returned attributes will be filtered by the specified loyalty program ids, separated by commas.
+You can only use this parameter when `entity` is `LoyaltyCard`.
   type: 'type_example', # String | Returned attributes will be filtered by supplied type
   kind: 'kind_example', # String | Returned attributes will be filtered by supplied kind (builtin or custom)
   search: 'search_example' # String | Returned attributes will be filtered by searching case insensitive through Attribute name, description and type